EXPORT PROMOTION SCHEMES

-Foreign Trade Policy 2015-20 and other schemes provide promotional measures to boost India’s exports with the objective to offset infrastructural inefficiencies and associated costs involved to provide exporters a level playing field.
+Foreign Trade Policy 2015-20 (extended upto 30.9.2021) and other schemes provide promotional measures to boost India’s exports with the objective to offset infrastructural inefficiencies and associated costs involved to provide exporters a level playing field.
 Brief of these measures are as under:

-Under this scheme, exports of notified goods/ products to notified markets as listed in Appendix 3B of Handbook of Procedures, are granted freely transferable duty credit scrips on realized FOB value of exports in free foreign exchange at specified rate (2-5%).
-Such duty credit scrips can be used for payment of custom duties for import of inputs or goods, payment of excise duty on domestic procurement, payment of service tax and payment of custom duties in case of EO default.
+Under this scheme, exports of notified goods/ products to notified markets as listed in Appendix 3B of Handbook of Procedures, are granted freely transferable duty credit scrips on realized FOB value of exports in free foreign exchange at specified rate.
+Such duty credit scrips can be used for payment of basic custom duties for import of inputs or goods.

-Exports of notified goods of FOB value upto Rs 25, 000 per consignment, through courier or foreign post office using e-commerce shall be entitled for MEIS benefit.
+Exports of notified goods of FOB value upto Rs 5,00,000 per consignment, through courier or foreign post office using e-commerce shall be entitled for MEIS benefit.
+List of eligible category under MEIS if exported through using e-commerce platform is available in Appendix 3C.

-Service providers of notified services as per Appendix 3E are eligible for freely transferable duty credit scrip @ 5% of net foreign exchange earned.
+Service providers of notified services as per Appendix 3D are eligible for freely transferable duty credit scrip @ 5% to 7% of net foreign exchange earned.

 These schemes enable duty free import of inputs for export production with export obligation.
 These scheme consists of:-